SwissLegalTech/timeline/README.md

 For lawyers in law firms the time spent on the study of files is usually nonbillable.
 Judges, prosecutors, in-house lawyers and legal assistants may not bother about billable hours.
 Anyway, the more time you save on the study of files the more time you have to actually answer the legal questions of the case.
 Or to just have less working hours ;)

 ### 2. The Solution
-Case Traveller ist a smart Case Visualization Software that helps you getting you an overview of your case by automatically generating a timeline of the events in the case.
+Case Traveller is a smart Case Visualization Software that helps you getting you an overview of your case by automatically generating a timeline of the events in the case.

 How it works?
 You simply upload all the documents (Word, PDF, e mails, ...) of the case into the web tool and the software immediately creates a vertical timeline of all events, which may consist of one or several documents.
 Within seconds you can scroll through your case and see what happened and how much time passed between two events.